 Scheme 2.
 A. One-pot sequence to the nidulalin A carbocyclic core.
-B. Initial evaluation of desaturation-allylic oxidation route and Allylic oxidation-desaturation sequence.
+B. Initial evaluation of desaturation-allylic oxidation route and allylic oxidation-desaturation sequence.

-With compounds 17 and 18 in hand, we evaluated allylic oxidation by exposure of the mixture to SeO_2 in refluxing dioxane (Scheme 2B).
-We were excited to find that nidulalin A (1) was generated in 5 % yield from 17 using SeO_2 (100 °C, dioxane).
+With compounds 17 and 18 in hand, we evaluated allylic oxidation by exposure of 17 to SeO2 in refluxing dioxane (Scheme 2B).
+We were excited to find that nidulalin A (1) was generated in 5 % yield.
 However, we were unable to optimize conditions to improve the yield of 1 in a single transformation.
 Moreover, nidulalin A (1) was found to be inseparable from allylic alcohol 21 (vide infra).
-Fortunately, allylic alcohol 2 could be isolated in pure form via column chromatography as the major product along with the Dauben-Michno ketone 22 and xanthone 23 as minor byproducts.
+Fortunately, allylic alcohol 2 could be isolated in pure form via column chromatography as the major product along with the Dauben-Michno ketone 22 and xanthone 23 as major byproducts.

-After further optimization, we found that SeO2 oxidation of 17 in refluxing dioxane with inclusion of water afforded ketone 22 as the major product along with xanthone 23 and the desired allylic alcohol 2 as minor products (Figure 4).
-Interestingly, oxidation of 17 using SeO2 buffered with sodium bicarbonate in anhydrous dioxane (100 °C, 24h) afforded allylic alcohol 2 as the major product.
-To expedite this sluggish reaction, we found that use of a slight excess of SeO2 in anhydrous toluene using microwave conditions (130 °C) could significantly shorten the reaction time.
-Allylic alcohol 2 unambiguously matched reported data for the natural product 2H-trans-nidulalin A (2).3 The only major byproduct using microwave conditions was benzophenone 20 which originated from dehydration of allylic alcohol 2 followed by aromatization.
-Fortunately, using the microwave conditions developed, allylic alcohol 2 was isolated in 47 % yield on a deca-milligram scale.
-On the other hand, diastereomer 18 exhibited poor control in allylic oxidation, and the major product 21 did not match the literature reported natural product 2H-cis-nidulalin A (3).3
+After further optimization, we found that SeO2 oxidation of 17 in refluxing dioxane with inclusion of water afforded ketone 22 and xanthone 23 as major products along with the desired allylic alcohol 2 as a minor product (Figure 4A).
+Interestingly, oxidation of 17 using SeO2 buffered with sodium bicarbonate in anhydrous dioxane (100 °C, 24 h) afforded allylic alcohol 2 as the major product in ~20 % conversion.
+To expedite this sluggish reaction, we found that use of a slight excess of SeO2 in anhydrous toluene employing microwave conditions (2 h, 130 °C) could significantly shorten the reaction time.
+Allylic alcohol 2 unambiguously matched reported data for the natural product 2H-trans-nidulalin A (2).
+The only major byproduct using microwave conditions was benzophenone 20 which originated from dehydration of allylic alcohol 2 followed by aromatization.
+Fortunately, using the microwave conditions developed, allylic alcohol 2 was isolated in 47 % yield on a deca-milligram scale (Figure 4B).
+On the other hand, diastereomer 18 exhibited poor control in allylic oxidation (Figure 4C), and the major product 21 did not match the literature reported natural product 2H-cis-nidulalin A (3).

 Mechanistically, we believe that the byproducts may be derived from allylic alcohol 2 (Figure 5).
-Xanthone 23, whose structure was verified by single X-ray analysis,8 may originate from desaturation of 2 to nidulalin A 1 followed by oxidation to dienedione 24 and thermal [1,5]-acyl shift16 via 25.
-To validate this possibility, we prepared dienedione 24 (Figure 4) by treatment of 1 with excess MnO2.17 Xanthone 23 was indeed obtained by thermolysis of crude 24 at 100 °C in dioxane.
-Diketone 22 may be derived from a Dauben-Michno oxidative allylic transposition process via intermediate 27 followed by desaturation of 28.
+Xanthone 23, whose structure was verified by single X-ray analysis, 9 may originate from desaturation of 2 to nidulalin A 1 followed by oxidation to dienedione 24 and thermal [1,5]-acyl shift via 25.
+To validate this possibility, we prepared dienedione 24 (Figure 4) by treatment of 1 with excess MnO2.18 Xanthone 23 was indeed obtained by thermolysis of crude 24 at 100 °C in dioxane.9 Diketone 22 may be derived from a Dauben-Michno oxidative allylic transposition process via intermediate 27 followed by desaturation of 28.
 Benzophenone 20 may be obtained from dehydration of 2 followed by aromatization of 29.
 The presence of water appears to enhance overoxidation to byproducts 22 and 23.
 However, addition of 4Å molecular sieves to the mixture of 17 and SeO2 under standard conditions completely shut down reactivity and led to recovery of 17.

 With allylic alcohol 2 in hand, we envisioned that nidulalin A (1) could be obtained after a final desaturation step.
-Although numerous desaturation methods employing transition metal catalyst18 and traditional Saegusa-Ito protocols18 have been developed, desaturation adjacent to a hydrogen-bonded carbonyl has not been previously reported using such methods.
-Employing transition metal desaturation methods reported by Su (Cu^{II},
+Although numerous desaturation methods employing transition metal cat-

 Figure 4.
-Study and optimization of allylic oxidation of 17 using SeO2.
+Study and optimization of allylic oxidation of 17/18 using SeO2.